 The ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX Principles) provide a set of corporate governance guidelines for ASX listed entities, which are designed to promote investor confidence and to assist listed entities to meet stakeholder expectations.
 The ASX Listing Rules require listed entities to report against the Council's recommendations and, where they do not conform, to disclose that fact and the reasons why.

-The ASX Corporate Governance Council revised the ASX Principles which were released on 27 March 2014.
+The ASX Corporate Governance Council released the 4th edition of the ASX CG Principles on 27 February 2019.

 United States (US)